LogoAMRGearbox

 • High duty thermal-limited systems lacking vendor derating curves.

-Alias Check: 24v dc gearbox motor 500:1 small size
+Alias Check: 24v dc motor gearbox + 24v dc gearbox motor 500:1 small size

-This query is handled on the same canonical URL.
+Both alias queries are handled on the same canonical URL.
 The tool layer gives immediate boundary feedback, and this report layer clarifies knowns, unknowns, and minimum executable next steps.

 500:1 Boundary Visual (Quick Interpretation)